Civil Society Organizations (CSO) SUSTAINABILITY: 4.1

 The highly competitive labor market makes it difficult for CSOs to retain, train, and further invest in qualified labor.
 However, following the late 2012 elections, a surge of former high-ranking government professionals moved into the civil society sector, which significantly diversified and strengthened the sector.
 At the same time, the massive influx of former government officials—who some view as strong critics of the new government—has further polarized the CSO sector.

-A total of 17,217 CSOs were registered in 2012, but only a small portion of these organizations are operational.
+A total of 18,733 non-profit organizations were registered in Georgia as of the middle of December 2013, but only a small portion of them are operational.